mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Google Analytics Settings Configuration in Mautic

-* **Google Analytics ID** - Enter your Google Analytics ID and select the options you’d like to use the pixel for.
+* **Google Analytics ID** - Enter your Google Analytics ID and select the options you'd like to use the pixel for.

 * **Enabled on your tracking landing page** - Select Yes to have Mautic append the Google Analytics script to the Mautic tracking code to track Landing Pages where the tracking code exists.